fitforecommerce/fitforecommercebook/setup-of-an-online-shop.md

 7. realize that setting up roles is a safety measure against unwanted changes to the shop, downtimes or other malfunction of the shop
 8. add products to the shops's product portfolio
 9. add attractive product images at a suitable resolution, basically edited and optimised
+10. add prices and shipping rates depending on the kind of product
+11. add available product variations like e.g. sizes, colours
-10. add meaningful product descriptions considering the basics of search engine optimisation \(SEO\)
+12. add meaningful product descriptions considering the basics of search engine optimisation \(SEO\)
-11. develop a logical, customer-friendly structure for their offerings by adding product categories
+13. develop a logical, customer-friendly structure for their offerings by adding product categories

 based on the categories they setup a logical navigation for their shop